Hstamp/and-code-of-conduct/readme.md

 (This procedure has been adopted from the Ada Initiative's guide titled "[Conference anti-harassment/Responding to Reports](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Responding_to_reports)".)

 1\.
-Keep in mind that all ANDigital staff will be pointed out at the beginning of the event.
+Keep in mind that all AND Digital staff will be pointed out at the beginning of the event.
 The staff will also be prepared to handle the incident.
 All of our staff are informed of this code of conduct policy and guide for handling harassment at the conference.

 2\.
 Report the harassment incident (preferably in writing) to a staff member.
 All reports